jjcxdev/gitsignal/README.md

 ## ⇁ Social

-For questions about Git Sign reach out to me on X.
+For questions about GitSignal reach out to me on X.
 * [X](https://x.com/jjcxdev)